If you’re providing electrical goods and services, you need what we call an Electrical Service Agreement.

 How Do I Use An Electrical Service Agreement?

-Often, we’ve found that either way works.
-As your project for each client will differ, you can attach your terms and conditions to the back of a proposal or statement of work.
-This will form your Electrical Service Agreement.
+Often, we’ve found that either method works well.
+Each project is unique, so you can attach your terms and conditions to the back of a proposal or statement of work.
+Once attached, this document becomes your Electrical Service Agreement.

 What’s Included In An Electrical Service Agreement?

-• How payments work: You might want to request an upfront deposit for projects to avoid cancellations after you’ve already arranged supplies, equipment or labour.
+• How payments work: You might request an upfront deposit for projects to avoid cancellations once supplies, equipment and labour have been secured.

-• Cancellation: Depending on the nature of your project, you might want to impose cancellation fees if a client cancels on a project too late (where you might have already sourced supplies and labour for that project).
+• Cancellation: Depending on the nature of your project, you may want to impose cancellation fees if a client cancels too late, particularly if you have already arranged supplies and labour.

 Need Help?